bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/webhook-events.md

 This article contains a complete reference of all BigCommerce webhook events and their callback payloads.
 For an introduction to webhooks on BigCommerce, see [Webhooks Overview](/api-docs/store-management/webhooks/overview#callback-payload).

+# Creating a webhook

+To see an example request-response pair for creating a webhook, consult the [creating a webhook section of the Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks#creating-a-webhook).

 ## Callback structure

 | Property     | Description |